EricZhang1028/HW2-SVHN-Detection/README.md

 ## Reproducing_submission
 To reproducing my submission, please follow the step below:
 1. Download the test dataset(format1) from [SVHN](http://ufldl.stanford.edu/housenumbers/), and then move all images to directory **dataset/test**.
+2. Download model from [here](https://drive.google.com/file/d/1NWA574VSHuws7JbeXZKNyX5Hy5mdeKVe/view?usp=sharing) and put model to folder **model_data**.
-2. Open inference.ipynb, and run all cells.
+3. Open inference.ipynb, and run all cells.
-3. The submission.zip will be generated.
+4. The submission.zip will be generated.

 ## Training
 In this part, I am used pre-trained model **yolov3.weights**